Depth-efficient proofs of quantumness: Introduction

-It would, of course, be desirable to have a single-round proof of quantumness with a constant-depth prover.
+It would, of course, be desirable to have a single-round proof of quantumness with a constant-depth prover and no quantum-classical interleavings.
 In other words, a protocol in which the prover has to run a single constant-depth quantum circuit and the verifier is able to efficiently certify that the prover is indeed quantum.
 Such a result would yield a weak separation between polynomial-time classical computation and constant-depth quantum computation.
 Basing such a separation on just the classical hardness of LWE seems unlikely\footnote{See the first paragraph of the ``Our results'' subsection in~\cite{brakerski2020simpler}.}.
-Basing it on the classical intractability of factoring or DLP seems more realistic, as those assumptions already yields a separation between polynomial-time classical computation and logarithmic-depth quantum computation~\cite{cleve2000fast}.
+Basing it on the classical intractability of factoring or DLP seems more realistic, as those assumptions already yield a separation between polynomial-time classical computation and logarithmic-depth quantum computation~\cite{cleve2000fast}.
 However, it is unclear how to adapt the existing protocols which rely on this commit-and-test approach that requires at least two rounds of interaction.
 We leave answering this question as an interesting open problem.

-Finally, the computational resources required to implement our constant-depth proofs of quantumness are likely not optimal.
-In particular, as outlined in Subsection~\ref{subsect:resources}, the resulting quantum circuits can be prohibitively wide to be implemented on existing NISQ devices.
-We also leave as an open problem to optimize this construction so as to make these protocols better suited for use on near-term devices.
+Finally, the computational resources required to implement our constant-depth proofs of quantumness are still too high for existing quantum devices.
+In particular, the resulting quantum circuits can be prohibitively wide to be implemented on existing NISQ devices.
+However, as we've seen, different implementations can lead to very different qubit requirements.
+Rough estimates show that our generic construction requires $O(\lambda^{33})$ qubits, while the LWR-based one requires $O(\lambda^8 \log^3 \lambda)$.
+These substantially different estimates give us some hope that further reducing the qubit requirements is possible.
+Additional optimizations are likely also possible when considering specific values for the security parameter and the choice of TCF.
+We therefore also leave as an open problem to reduce the width of these constructions so as to make the protocols better suited for use on near-term devices.